jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 18H Disclosures to other agencies for certain specified purposes
 Section 18 does not apply to a disclosure of sensitive revenue information to certain agencies when the disclosure is made for certain specified purposes as set out in schedule 7, part C.

+### 18HB Regular disclosure to government agency
+(1) Despite section 18, the Commissioner may disclose sensitive revenue information on an ongoing basis to the chief executive of a government agency to assist the agency in carrying out 1 or more of the following functions:
+  (a) determining entitlement to, or eligibility for, government assistance:
+  (b) the detection, investigation, prosecution, or punishment of suspected or committed crimes punishable by terms of imprisonment of 2 years or more:
+  (c) removing the financial benefit of crime.
+(2) A disclosure to the government agency must be in accordance with a written agreement entered into by— (a) the Minister of Revenue; and
+  (b) the Minister responsible for the government agency.
+(3) Before entering a written agreement under this section, or varying any such agreement, the Ministers must— (a) be satisfied that—
+    (i) the information is readily available to Inland Revenue; and (ii) the disclosure is reasonable and practicable; and (iii) the disclosure will not undermine the integrity of the tax system; and (iv) the disclosure will support the maintenance of voluntary compliance; and (v) reasonable safeguards exist to protect the privacy of individuals and the commercial confidentiality of information, including sufficient compliance and audit requirements for the use, disclosure, and storage of the information; and
+    (vi) appropriate procedures for the disclosure and retention are included in the agreement; and (b) consult the Privacy Commissioner and consider any comments received.
+(4) A written agreement must specify—
+  (a) the type or class of information to be disclosed; and (b) the purpose for which the information is disclosed; and (c) the function being carried out by the government agency for which the information is required; and (d) how the information will assist with the carrying out of that function; and (e) the form or manner in which the information is to be disclosed; and (f) the positions or designations of the persons in the government agency to whom the information may be disclosed; and (g) the safeguards for protecting personal or commercially sensitive information; and (h) the requirements for storage and disposal of the information; and (i) the circumstances, if any, in which the information may be disclosed by the agency to another agency, and how that disclosure may be made; and
+  (j) the requirements for reviewing the agreement.
+(5) Information obtained by compulsion under section 17I or 17J cannot be disclosed under an agreement made under this section.
+(6) The Commissioner must publish on an internet site maintained by or on behalf of the Inland Revenue Department the following information in relation to each agreement made under this section:
+  (a) the name of the agreement; and
+  (b) the parties to the agreement; and
+  (c) the purpose of the information disclosure; and (d) the classes of information to be disclosed; and (e) the intended use of the information by the government agency.
+(7) The Commissioner must publish, in the department’s annual report, information on the ongoing performance of the agreement.
+(8) After an agreement under this section has been entered into, the Privacy Commissioner may raise any concerns about the agreement or its operation directly with—
+  (a) the Minister of Revenue:
+  (b) the Minister responsible for the government agency that is a party to the agreement.
+(9) In this section, government agency means—
+  (a) a department named in Part 1 of Schedule 2 of the Public Service Act 2020:
+  (b) the New Zealand Police:
+  (c) the Accident Compensation Corporation:
+  (d) Kāinga Ora–Homes and Communities:
+  (e) Health New Zealand:
+  (f) New Zealand Transport Agency:
+  (g) National Emergency Management Agency:
+  (h) Ministry for Ethnic Communities:
+  (i) Office of the Privacy Commissioner.

 ### 18I Disclosures for international purposes
 Section 18 does not apply to a disclosure of sensitive revenue information that is made for the purposes of an international obligation of the Commissioner as set out in schedule 7, part D.